-Teachers will require a sound knowledge of the way the underlying concepts of hauora and the socioecological perspective relate to alcohol use.
+Teacher knowledge and pedagogy: Teachers will require a sound knowledge of the way the underlying concepts of hauora and the socioecological perspective relate to alcohol use.

-What do students' responses reveal about how well their conceptual ideas (related to hauora or the socioecological perspective) are developing - which aspects are strongly developed and which may require further opportunities for learning.
-If any of the dimensions of well-being seem weak, these could be revisited in future AoD activities or in other units of work using different learning area contexts.
+Teacher's evaluation of the activity: What do students' responses reveal about how well their conceptual ideas (related to hauora or the socioecological perspective) are developing - which aspects are strongly developed and which may require further opportunities for learning.
+If any of the dimensions of wellbeing seem weak, these could be revisited in future AoD activities or in other units of work using different learning area contexts.

-Year 9&10: Make multiple copies - about 30 cards in total for each set Set 1.
+Year 7-10: Make multiple copies - about 30 cards in total for each set

+Set 1.

-Physical well-being Mental and emotional
+Physical wellbeing Mental and emotional

-Taha tinana well-being (thoughts
+Taha tinana wellbeing (thoughts and

-and feelings)
+feelings)

 Taha hinengaro

-Social well-being Spiritual well-being
+Social wellbeing Spiritual wellbeing

 Taha whanau Taha wairua